Grievances resolved in CPGRAMS along with notable success stories

 |5

+- Grievance Regarding Partial Refund and Delay in Certificate Return from Sri Ramakrishna Institute of Technology

+The citizen admitted their son to Sri Ramakrishna Institute of Technology in Coimbatore on September 8, 2023, but withdrew him due to the distance.
+After paying ₹105,000 and requesting the certificates back, they received only ₹86,000 as a refund and faced delays in getting the certificates.
+The citizen then lodged a grievance on the CPGRAMS portal and the issue was resolved, and the citizen received the full refund.

-- Grievance of Shri Rajiv Dhir – Delay in settlement of Insurance Claim
+- Grievance of Shri.
+Bijoy Kumar Barik – Delay in Pre-Closure/NOC Issuance for Loan Transfer

-Shri Rajiv Dhir, from New Delhi, lodged a grievance on the CPGRAMS Portal with the Department of Financial Services (DFS) regarding the delayed insurance claim from LIC for his deceased mother.
-He filed his claim in last week of April, 2024, but claim was not settled.
-After waiting for the reply, he filed his grievance on the portal and the resolution was done with the claim amount of 4 policies amounting to Rs.
-4,51,649, Rs.
-8,46,000, Rs.
-7,01,500 and Rs.
-7,89,000 each was released within 4 days of filing the grievance.

-- Grievance of Sm.
-Krithikaa S – Non receipt of Income Tax refund amounting to Rs.72,756/-
+Shri.
+Bijoy Kumar Barik and Mrs. Kabita Barik, who had a ₹42,00,000 non-housing loan from PNB Housing Finance Limited, faced an interest rate hike.
+They decided to transfer the loan to HDFC Bank and applied for pre-closure/NOC but experienced delays.
+They then decided to lodge a grievance on CPGRAMS portal and within 24 days of filing the grievance and with the NHB intervention, PNB Housing Finance issued the loan closure statement in March, 2024 and offered a revised interest rate with a switch fee of ₹1500 plus GST.

+- Grievance of Shri.
+Deepak Kumar – Delayed TA/DA Payment for Evaluation Duty